MilesAlford/di-workshop-04-arrays-loops/README.md

 ```

 Create a new sketch with the code and check it matched your prediction.
+I predict that this code will create multiple squares with each square having a pixel space of 20 away from the other on the X axis

 **What's wrong with this code?**
+there is no create canvas function so a canvas will not be made to store the graphics, it also has many repetitions increasing the size of the code significantly
 **How could we improve it?**
+firstly use the createCanvas function to create a container to use graphics then use a while loop to shorten the code.

 There's a lot of repetition in the code here.
 Generally, as programmers, we try
 to avoid repetition - often the more code we have, the more space there is for